How To Renew Business (MISA) License in Saudi Arabia

 - 25% Saudi partner: no branch requirement, SAR 26.6m capital in year one, with SAR 20m minimum foreign shareholding.

-- 100% GCC-owned: treated the same as Saudi-owned, minimum SAR 50,000 capital.
+- 100% GCC-owned: treated the same as Saudi-owned, with a minimum of SAR 50,000 capital.

 - Mining License—Business established outside KSA for at least 1 year; minimum capital SAR 25,000.